 Having a cold might not seem like a significant reason to cancel the procedure, but coughing and sneezing will make the process even harder to perform.
 Therefore, if you have any of the above symptoms, recover first, then undergo the treatment.
 The surgeon will have an easier time operating on you without any distractions or obstacles.

-At Lovett Pearland, we understand that oral surgery is vital and needs proper preparation.
-Therefore, it’s also crucial that you get it at an excellent facility that is well-versed with sedation dentistry and dental anxiety treatments to ensure desirable results.
+At Lovett Dental Pearland, we understand that oral surgery is vital and needs proper preparation.
+Therefore, it’s also crucial that you get it at an excellent facility well-versed with sedation dentistry and dental anxiety treatments to ensure desirable results.
 Contact us at 254.275.6542 for the best dental services in Texas.